Contents

 5.25 Staff who undertake domiciliary visits or work alone

-There are some staff within the trust, who due to the nature of their work, will have to visit patients in their own homes or who may find themselves working alone.
+There are some staff within the trust, who are due to the nature of their work, will have to visit patients in their own homes or who may find themselves working alone.
 It is recognised that any staff who do work alone are particularly vulnerable, and the trust has in place a lone working policy to which all managers and staff must adhere in all these circumstances.
 See lone working policy.

 5.26 Persons under 18 years of age on adult wards